GitLab Dedicated Overview

 Filing issues

-In cases where Customer Support needs to interact with GitLab Dedicated engineers to gather information or similarly debug a problem at tenant’s request (when Grafana or OpenSearch does not suffice), raise an issue in the GitLab Dedicated issue tracker using a Support Request template.
+In cases where Customer Support needs to interact with GitLab Dedicated engineers to gather information or similarly debug a problem at tenant’s request (when Grafana or OpenSearch does not suffice), raise an issue in the GitLab Dedicated issue tracker using the Request for Help template.

 Escalating an Emergency issue